 State and Local Climate and Energy Program

-- Engage stakeholders and support intra-state collaboration by facilitating coordination among state agencies to set targets, identify priorities for implementation, and report on progress.
-Involving multiple state agencies can result in leveraging of resources to achieve goals more quickly and with fewer resources.
+- Engage stakeholders and support intra-state collaboration by facilitating coordination among state agencies to discuss goals, identify priorities for action, and report on progress.
+Involving multiple state agencies and stakeholders can result in leveraging of resources to achieve goals more quickly and with fewer resources.

-- Design and implement programs in order to maximize benefits and achieve program goals:
+- Design and implement programs to maximize benefits and achieve program goals.

-- Monitor and evaluate progress in order to determine results of programs and policies and communicate benefits.
+- Monitor and evaluate progress to determine impacts of programs and policies and to communicate benefits.